-When you buy or sell stocks, bonds and other investments, you usually get assistance from a broker who actually executes the trades.
-These days, many investors use discount brokerage firms such as Fidelity, Charles Schwab, and E-Trade, which allow you to trade stocks online and get some basic research reports and advice.
+People who buy or sell stocks, bonds, and other investments usually get assistance from a broker who actually executes the trades.
+Many investors may use discount brokerage firms such as Fidelity, Charles Schwab, and E-Trade, which allow you to trade stocks online and get some basic research reports and advice.

-Prime brokerage is a term that refers to the suite of services usually offered to hedge funds and other similar, large investors.
-Most of the big-name investment banks, including Goldman Sachs, JPMorgan Chase and Credit Suisse often serve as prime brokers.
-While prime brokerage once represented a very small portion of revenue for these firms, it became an increasing part of their business between 2010 and 2015, and some firms continue to add prime brokerage customers.
+Prime brokerage is a term that refers to the suite of services offered to hedge fund managers and other similar large investors that enables them to complete major investment transactions.
+Most of the big-name investment banks, including Goldman Sachs, JPMorgan Chase, and Credit Suisse often serve as prime brokers.
+While prime brokerage once represented a very small portion of revenue for these firms, it became an increasing part of their business between 2010 and 2015.
+Many firms continue to add prime brokerage customers.

 The Needs of Hedge Funds

-- Borrowing stocks or cash.
-Prime brokers assist hedge funds in getting extra cash in order to amplify returns, but also aid them in “short selling,” in which investors are able to sell stocks they don’t own by borrowing from a broker.
+- Borrowing stocks or cash: Prime brokers assist hedge funds in getting extra cash to amplify returns but also aid them in “short selling,” in which investors sell stocks they don’t own by borrowing from a broker.

-- Helping them find new investors.
-Prime brokerages can often offer “capital introduction” services, in which they set up meetings and make presentations to those that may be interested in investing in a fund.
+- Helping them find new investors: Prime brokerages can offer “capital introduction” services, in which they set up meetings and make presentations to those that may be interested in investing in a fund.

-- Access to research.
-Prime brokers usually have robust research departments that can churn out data and reports on nearly anything a fund manager may need.
+- Providing access to research: Prime brokers usually have robust research departments that can churn out data and reports on nearly anything a fund manager may need.
 In many cases, the broker makes this research available to funds simply for being a customer.

-- Serving as a custodian.
-It is this relationship as a custodian that allows much of the other services to happen.
-By actually having custody of a funds assets, a prime broker can move quickly on trades, and this also makes financial reporting much simpler.
+- Serving as a custodian: By actually having custody of a fund's assets, a prime broker can move quickly on trades, which also makes financial reporting much simpler.

-- Stay aware of regulatory issues.
-The regulatory environment around finance is complex, and hedge funds may not have the resources to stay on top of every potential change in rules.
+- Staying aware of regulatory issues: The regulatory environment around finance is complex, and hedge funds may not have the resources to stay on top of every potential change in rules.
 Prime brokers often serve as advisors in this area.

-- Other “concierge” services.
-Depending on the broker, they may offer niche services, such as performance analytics reports, and lines of credit.
+- Offering other “concierge” services: Depending on the broker, they may offer niche services, such as performance analytics reports and lines of credit.
 Newer funds may even get help with administrative tasks, such as human resources and employee training.

 How Prime Brokers Make Money

-Prime brokerage units can be rather profitable for firms because they can earn money in a number of ways.
-First, there are basic fees that brokerages charge for custody services, concierge services and others.
+Because they can earn money in several ways, prime brokerage units can be rather profitable for firms.
+First, brokerages charge basic fees for custody, concierge, and other services.
 Prime brokerages also earn substantial sums from the spread in interest rates between their borrowing and lending operations.